Popov-Lab-UNC/DELi/docs/enumerator.rst

 Command-Line Interface
 ----------------------
 DELi's CLI include a command for enumerating DELs from a library file: ``deli enumerate``.
 All you need to do is provide the path to a library JSON file.
-See the :ref:`deli-enumeration-cli-docs` for more info.
+See the :ref:`CLI docs <deli-enumeration-cli-docs>` for more info.